 In Drupal, it’s generally discouraged to add custom PHP code directly into pages or blocks due to security and maintainability concerns.
 Instead, you should utilize Drupal’s theming system, preprocess functions, or custom modules to achieve the desired functionality.
 Here’s how you can do it:

-2. Preprocess Functions: Drupal provides preprocess functions that allow you to alter variables before they’re rendered in a theme template.
+files) for your pages or blocks and add your PHP logic within those templates.
+However, it’s important to separate the PHP logic from HTML markup as much as possible for better maintainability. - Preprocess Functions: Drupal provides preprocess functions that allow you to alter variables before they’re rendered in a theme template.
 You can use preprocess functions to inject custom PHP logic into your pages or blocks.
-These functions are typically implemented in your theme’s template.php file.
+These functions are typically implemented in your theme’s

-3. Custom Modules: If the functionality you’re implementing is complex or reusable, it’s best to create a custom module.
+file. - Custom Modules: If the functionality you’re implementing is complex or reusable, it’s best to create a custom module.
 Within a custom module, you can define hooks to alter or add content, implement custom controllers, or create custom blocks with PHP logic encapsulated within them.

 For example, to add custom PHP code within a block:

-• Create a custom module.
+- Create a custom module.

-• Implement hook_block_info() to define the block.
+to define the block. - Implement

-• Implement hook_block_view() to specify the content of the block, including any PHP logic required.
+to specify the content of the block, including any PHP logic required.

 Here’s a basic example: